Port of Grimsby: No.1 Dock (1857–)

-No.2 Dock (1878–)
+No.2 Dock and Humber Cruising Association (1878–)

 In 1876 Logan and Hemingway were awarded a £23,000 contract for an expansion from the first fish dock.
 The 11 acre No. 2 Fish Dock was opened in 1878, connecting at the south end of the extended No.1 Fish Dock.

 The dock was enlarged to 16 acre at the southern end between 1897 and 1900; the expansion scheme included the addition of two coal hoists for loading.
 H.B.
 James (Grimsby) was awarded the dock wall and excavations contracts.
 The dock expansion also necessitated the realignment of the Grimsby to Cleethorpes railway line to the south.

-(As of 2015) A marina (Meridian Quay Marina) uses the northern half of No.2 dock.